JinmiaoChenLab/SpatialGlue_3M/README.md

 # Deciphering spatial domains from spatial multi-omics with SpatialGlue
-This repository contains the script of SpatialGlue_3M, an extended version of SpatialGlue, tailored for integration of spatial triplet modality data.
+This repository contains the script of SpatialGlue_3M, an extended version of SpatialGlue, tailored for integration of **spatial triplet modality data**.

 For the script of SpatialGlue, please refer to: [https://github.com/JinmiaoChenLab/SpatialGlue/tree/main](https://github.com/JinmiaoChenLab/SpatialGlue/tree/main)